byzyworks/tridymake-mscs-edition/README.md

 The second statement, `@new b`, acts similarly, creating a new module tagged as `b` under the root module.
 More specifically, the last two statements (respectively) stored the modules tagged `a` and `b` under a named array inside the root module, of which the name of this array is consistent for all modules.
 That would imply that `a` and `b` can also store their own sub-modules, so it's worth noting that modules are such that they can be placed recursively at any possible depth.

 The third statement creates a new module tagged as both `a` and `b`.
 Tags are such that individual modules can have multiple tags, and they do not have to be unique.
-Thus, TridyDB places no restrictions on how a module is identified, and uniqueness constraints are not meant to be enforced except at a higher level.
+Thus, Tridymake places no restrictions on how a module is identified, and uniqueness constraints are not meant to be enforced except at a higher level.

 Since the tags were provided implicitly, the type identifier is automatically-determined as well, which this time is `"b"`.
 The reason why the final tag is chosen is a result of natural language, where the noun or most-significant identifier usually follows its adjectives, or less-significant identifiers.